eric2969/PD2023_final_project/README.md

 ## Version History
 > ### 2023/11/29.d
 > Add some foundmental constuctor to the different type block,
-> the initialize using point is not done yet
+> the initialize is not done yet

 > ### 2023/11/29.c
 > Debug block.h and creating kick table and implement to rotation